 "Vietnam.
 It grabs you and doesn’t let you go.
 Once you love it, you love it forever." - Anthony Bourdain

-Early in his television career, Bourdain made his love of Vietnam known, taking viewers on an espionage-themed tour around the northern region of the country in S1.04 of No Reservations entitled “Vietnam: The Island of Mr. Sang".
-Channeling his inner James Bond, Bourdain discovered what the “squeasel” was (spoiler alert: it’s porcupine) and also learned the potency of the local brew, rượu đế, Vietnamese moonshine, for better or for worse.
+Early in his television career, Bourdain made his love of Vietnam known, taking viewers on an espionage-themed tour around the northern region of the country in an episode of No Reservations entitled “Vietnam: The Island of Mr. Sang".
+Channeling his inner James Bond, Bourdain discovered “squeasel” and also learned the potency of the local brew, rượu đế, Vietnamese moonshine.

 A few seasons later, he returned to Vietnam for a homecoming of sorts, as implied by the episode’s title “Vietnam: There’s No Place Like Home.”
 At the end of the episode, Bourdain is seen contemplating expatriatism.
-When he transitioned over to CNN, he visited the imperial capital of Huế in Parts Unknown, sampling dishes like cơm hến (minced baby clams on sesame rice crackers) and the legendary Bún bò Huế, in its birthplace.
+Later on, he visited the imperial capital of Huế in Parts Unknown, sampling dishes like cơm hến (minced baby clams on sesame rice crackers) and the legendary Bún bò Huế, in its birthplace.

-"All the modern conveniences, all the charms of the past.
-It fits perfectly with my over-romantic delusions and in general it does not suck."
+"All the modern conveniences, all the charms of the past."

 His is not so much an obsession as it is an earnest love admiration for Vietnam and its people.
 In the season eight opener of Parts Unknown, Bourdain once again finds himself in Vietnam, this time in the capital of Hanoi.
 The day starts off with streetside bún ốc, and ends with the cheerful clinking of bia hơi.
 But the highlight of this episode is a guest appearance by US President Barack Obama.

-President Obama and Bourdain break bread over a 70,000 VND assembly of bún chả, a Hanoian speciality made of rice vermicelli, fresh herbs and miniature pork patties.
+President Obama and Bourdain break bread over a 70,000 VND assembly of bún chả, a Hanoian speciality.
 As Bourdain appraises the president’s chopstick techniques, the two bond over a shared love of the Southeast Asian region and the importance of cultural openness.
 Underscoring each episode is a story of tenderness and affection that is uncharacteristically Bourdain, yet understandable to those who have visited.

 “All the senses are engaged here.”

-The dark broth was was riddled with a generous amount of delectables such as fatty pig trotter, slices of beef brisket, and hefty log of cha lua, a type of Vietnamese sausage.
-Strong citrus notes came through from long-simmered stalks of lemongrass.
-It was less spicy than I imagined, but still seriously piquant for a broth.
-Every bite delivered the flavour Bourdain waxed poetic about.
+The lunch lady's Bún bò Huế (40,000 VND) is dark broth was was riddled with a generous amount of delectables such as fatty pig trotter, slices of beef brisket, and hefty log of cha lua, a type of Vietnamese sausage.
+Strong citrus notes come through from long-simmered stalks of lemongrass.

 Bún chả is unrecognisable to outsiders; it is the food of the Vietnamese middle class.
 However, its smell -- the smell of grilled pork patties -- hangs in the air and wafts out of canteens similar to this one.
-I was unaccustomed to seeing such a large bowl of bún chả’s unique broth consisting of nước chấm and sugar and laced with vinegar.
-To my added surprise, a smattering of maybe eight patties and grilled pork, were swimming around in the bowl.
-The serving of bún, rice vermicelli with a similar girth to spaghetti, was also generous.
-The only thing I found unimpressive was the plate of fresh herbs.
+Expect a large bowl of bún chả’s unique broth consisting of nước chấm and sugar and laced with vinegar, a smattering of maybe eight patties and grilled pork swimming around in the bowl, plus a serving of bún, rice vermicelli, and a plate of fresh herbs.

-We sat in silence, lapping up the food almost ravenously.
-Bourdain did right by his endorsement of this street food item, as it is has easily become my favorite Vietnamese entrée and one I cannot believe has been overlooked by the masses.
-No matter how aggravatingly mainstream it has become, this spot is something you should not miss on a visit to Hanoi.
+Bourdain did right by his endorsement of this street food item.
+This spot is something you should not miss on a visit to Hanoi.